joehunterdev/react-complete-guide/readme.md

 - if *dont* need quick render and dont need *access to req object*. **Use Props**

 #### Working with Params for SSG Data
+  - We can use getStatic props inside our detail cmp
+  - We need to get the id however to pass back to a `getStaticProps`
+  - We can use `context.params` to get the id-- `const meetupId = context.params.meetupId;`
+  - This will get you an error  **getStaticPath**

 #### Preparing Paths with "getStaticPaths" & Working With Fallback Pages